apache/kafka/clients/src/main/resources/common/message/README.md

 Custom Default Values
 ---------------------
-You may set a custom default for fields that are integers, booleans, or strings.
+You may set a custom default for fields that are integers, booleans, floats, or strings.
 Just add a "default" entry in the JSON object.
 The custom default overrides the normal default for the type.
 So for example, you could make a boolean field default to true rather than false, and so forth.

 Note that the default must be valid for the field type.
-So the default for an int16 field must by an integer that fits in 16 bits, and so forth.
+So the default for an int16 field must be an integer that fits in 16 bits, and so forth.
 You may specify hex or octal values, as long as they are prefixed with 0x or 0.
 It is currently not possible to specify a custom default for bytes or array fields.

 Custom defaults are useful when an older message version lacked some information.
-For example, if an older request lacked a timeout field, you may want to specify that the server should assume that the timeout for such a request is 5000 ms (or some other arbitrary value.)
+For example, if an older request lacked a timeout field, you may want to specify that the server should assume that the timeout for such a request is 5000 ms (or some other arbitrary value).

 Ignorable Fields
 ----------------